 - March email subject lines

-- St. Patrick’s Day marketing ideas, social media posts, and slogans
+- St. Patrick’s Day marketing ideas, social media posts, and subject lines

 April newsletter ideas and topics